johnlam90/aws-multi-eni-controller/README.md

 - **AWS SDK v2 Integration**: Uses the latest AWS SDK Go v2 for improved performance and features
 - **Optimized Image**: Lightweight container image (22MB) for fast deployments
 - **Helm Support**: Easy deployment with Helm charts and OCI registry
+- **Library Support**: Can be used as a Go library for programmatic ENI management

 ## Quick Start